ivan-kleshnin/subjective-fullstack/project/environments-and-configurations.md

 # Environments and Configurations

-We share the [Twelve-Factor App](https://12factor.net/config) opinion that platform- or library-specific configuration systems are excessive and process environment should be used instead.
+We share the [Twelve-Factor App](https://12factor.net/config) opinion that platform or library specific configuration systems are excessive and process environment should be used instead.

 In NodeJS it's `process.env` which can be get as a normal JS object